Estate Planning Law Statistics: Top Trends and Insights for [2025]

 Table of Contents

 Estate planning is often misunderstood as something only the wealthy or retired need, but the reality is much different.
-With only 33% of Americans having essential estate planning documents, two-thirds leave their families unprepared for life’s uncertainties.
-For estate planning attorneys, these statistics emphasize the critical role you play in helping clients protect their futures.
+With only 33% of Americans having essential estate planning documents, two-thirds are leaving their families unprepared for life’s uncertainties.

 Level Up Your Brand